potatoLemon23/Christmas-Project/Newman Christmas Project 12.6.22/README.md

       2. If yes:
          1. Convert all Strings to uppercase (toUpperCase)
          2. Change gifts to coal if the child is marked naughty (.equals)
+      3. If not yes or no, prompt user for yes or no (else)
+5. If columns are not the correct amount, prompt user for correct format (else)
-5. Display the new data, then return to #4.
+6. Display the new data, then return to #4.
-6. Change colors of lines
+7. Change colors of lines
    1. Naughty = Red (.equals and Colors.Red)
    2. Nice = Green (.equals and Colors.Green)
    3. Unlisted = Yellow (.equals and Colors.Yellow)